opennms-forge/chef-opennms-light/README.md

 [travis]: https://travis-ci.org/indigo423/chef-opennms

-This cookbook installs the enterprise network management platform OpenNMS.
+This cookbook allows to configure  an install the enterprise network management platform OpenNMS.

 Requirements
 ------------